SaboteurInCave/dmoj_docker/README.md

 1. Enter the __dmoj__ container: `docker exec -it dmoj /bin/bash`
 2. Run init script: `./dataLoading.bash` and follow the commands.
 3. Exit the container (`Ctrl+D` for example)
-4. Restart the whole Docker system: `docker-compose restart`
+4. Restart the whole dockerized project: `docker-compose restart`

+After that, enter the site via browser, sign in as root user and register judge component with data from `.env_judge` (name and key).

-After that, you can use the system - congratulations!
+If everything done correctly, you can use the system - congratulations!